-The Law and Global Health Collaboration is excited to continue this year’s series exploring the implications of the Trump administration’s policies on select law and health topics.
-This session will focus on several of the Trump Administration's aggressive regulatory rollbacks and discuss their impact on climate change efforts, public health and environmental justice, and discuss potential legal challenges and intervention to support people in Los Angeles and across the globe.
+On November 7th 2017, the USC Law and Global Health Collaboration held a session that focused on several of the Trump Administration's aggressive regulatory rollbacks and discussed their impact on climate change efforts, public health and environmental justice.
+The presenters also discussed potential legal challenges and interventions to support people in Los Angeles and across the globe.

 By Justin M. Feldman, Sofia Gruskin, Brent A. Coull and Nancy Krieger, published in the American Journal of Public Health.

-On October 10th 2017, the USC Law and Global Health Collaboration held an evidence-based discussion lead by David Kaye, who presented on media censorship, fake news, and the implications for law and health.
+On October 10th 2017, the USC Law and Global Health Collaboration held an evidence-based discussion led by David Kaye, who presented on media censorship, fake news, and the implications for law and health.

 An interdisciplinary team of USC public health and pharmacy students and alumni concluded their summer in the grassy fields of northern Uganda, where they led a public health and soccer camp for more than 1,000 youth.
 Non-profit organization Ray United FC hosts the yearly camp as part of its efforts promote healthy kids and communities … Continue reading USC students lead public health camp in Uganda

 In the last three decades, Chile has witnessed a considerable influx of immigrants, the majority from other Latin American countries.
 These individuals may experience a particular vulnerability and unique set of social determinants that affect their health and well-being, thus creating a need for research in this area.
 Through collaboration with the Center for Health … Continue reading 08/30/17 – Immigrant Visions & Voices: A Photovoice Exploration of Health in Chile